naihloan/ramoneando/docs/cv/cover-letter-2022-06-07--OpenZeppelin/CBH-2.md

 opened up to me, so this triggered me to aim and foster further these kinds of conversations.

-Later, in a 3rd period, I worked as a Project Manager close to the Development and QA teams: an interesting, challenging, and satisfactory role, since the team builds and sees hand-offs to the end-users thru quick iterations.
+Later, in a another stage, I worked as a Project Manager close to the Development and QA teams: an interesting, challenging, and satisfactory role, since the team builds and sees hand-offs to the end-users thru quick iterations.
 I have grown from technical positions to more hands-on